PREMISE:

 ROUND 3 ("Pick Your Pony", later renamed "Pick Your Brain" for season 4):

 This round begins with each of the players choosing a street savant to "ride" the rest of the round with (hence the round's original name), w/the player who was trailing at the end of round 2 getting first pick and his/her opponent choosing from the remaining two (in the event of a tie at the end of round 2, a coin toss is used to determine who gets first pick).
-The players will then spend the entire round predicting if his/her savant gave a right or wrong answer to each question; the savants are asked 3 questions apiece, and payoff for each successful prediction is $300.
+The players will then spend the entire round predicting if their savant gave a right or wrong answer to each question; the savants are asked 3 questions apiece, and payoff for each successful prediction is $300.
 Also, the "dunce" is once again offered to the players; it works exactly the same as in round 2, but the payoff is $300.

 FINAL ROUND ("The Wager of Death"):

 At the start of the round, the players are read the final question that was asked of the street savants and then secretly decide whose answer they want to predict, whether that person got it right or wrong, and how much of their earnings they want to bet (which can be all, any part, or nothing of what they currently have).
-Unlike the other rounds, however, an incorrect prediction will cost a player whatever s/he wagered (hence the name of the round!); in any event, the player w/the most money at the end of this round wins the game and gets to keep their money, unless both players lose everything on their final wager, in which case no one wins.
+Unlike the other rounds, however, an incorrect prediction will cost a player whatever they wagered (hence the name of the round!); in any event, the player w/the most money at the end of this round wins the game and gets to keep their money, unless both players lose everything on their final wager, in which case no one wins.

 NOTES: